Fail with class

 The problem

-It seems that we can always use mkHour
+It seems that we can always use mkHour to safely construct an Hour from a variety of

 inputs.
 It is true, however there is a hiccup.
 The most simple case when we need to make

-is much harder than it seems at first.
+an Hour from a readily available Integer is much harder than it seems at first.
 In

 order to explore our options on how to solve this we first need to look at the MonadFail

-instances available to us in base
+instances available to us in base:

 λ> :i MonadFail